Evolutionary Factor Searching for Sparse Portfolio Optimization Using Large Language Models: Experiments

 \subsection{Results of Portfolio Performance}

-We evaluate our method on both benchmark portfolios from the Fama-French library and real-market datasets (US50, HSI45 and CSI300).
-Results are reported in Table~\ref{tab:bench_performance_metrics} and Table~\ref{tab:performance_metrics} using standard performance metrics: Cumulative Wealth (CW), Sharpe Ratio (SR), and Maximum Drawdown (MDD).
+We evaluate our method on both Fama-French academic benchmarks and real-market datasets.
+Results are reported in TABLE~\ref{tab:bench_performance_metrics} and TABLE~\ref{tab:market_performance_metrics} using standard performance metrics: Cumulative Wealth (CW), Sharpe Ratio (SR), and Maximum Drawdown (MDD).

-\textbf{Benchmark Dataset Results.} Table~\ref{tab:bench_performance_metrics} presents results across five Fama-French benchmark datasets.
-Under the standard sparse setting (m = 10), our proposed EFS framework achieves the best performance across all asset pools, with only minor differences between the GPT-4.1 and DeepSeek backends, demonstrating the robustness of our LLM-guided evolution process.
-Notably, the performance gap widens as the dataset size increases, confirming the scalability and advantage of EFS in larger universes (e.g., FF100, FF100MEOP).
-Furthermore, when increasing the cardinality, i.e. a large $m$, we observe significant gains by incorporating a score-to-weight mapping, which improves capital allocation while preserving sparsity.
-This enhancement yields consistently stronger results than existing baselines in both return and risk metrics, especially under challenging high-dimensional settings.
+\textbf{Benchmark Dataset Results.} TABLE~\ref{tab:bench_performance_metrics} presents results across four Fama-French benchmark datasets.
+Under the standard sparse setting ($m\!=\!10$), our proposed EFS framework achieves the best performance across all asset pools, with only minor differences between the GPT-4.1 and DeepSeek-V3 backends, demonstrating the robustness of our LLM-guided evolution process.
+Notably, the performance gap widens as the dataset size increases, confirming the scalability and advantage of EFS in larger universes (e.g., FF100).
+Furthermore, incorporating the redundancy-aware weighting (denoted ``+RW'' in TABLE~\ref{tab:bench_performance_metrics}) yields gains in most settings, especially for the GPT-4.1 backbone which improves over its equal-weight counterpart across all four datasets at both $m\!\in\!\{10,15\}$.
+These results indicate that the EFS framework and redundancy-aware weighting improve capital allocation while preserving sparsity, especially under challenging high-dimensional settings.

-\textbf{Real-Market Dataset Performance.} Table~\ref{tab:performance_metrics} presents results for the US50, HSI45 and CSI300 datasets.
-Under the standard 10-asset selection ($m = 10$), our EFS framework achieves state-of-the-art performance across all metrics, substantially outperforming both traditional baselines and recent optimization methods.
-On US50, EFS-GPT (CW = 39.67, SR = 0.154) and EFS-DeepSeek (CW = 32.99, SR = 0.149) deliver 7$\times$ improvement over the 1/N baseline.